hasibul1670/food-delivery-app/README.md

-# Client-SMS
-# A Food Management System

-Welcome to the  project!
-This is an SM System website that provides a platform for organizing and managing activities and courses online.
-It offers a range of features for administrators, instructors, and students to enhance the summer camp learning experience.
+Food Delivery App

+Welcome to the Food Delivery App project!
+This application is designed to facilitate food ordering and delivery, providing a seamless experience for both customers and restaurant owners.
+Below, you'll find information about the features, technologies used, and ways to contact the development team.

 ## Features